MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-printer-custom-usb-interface.md

 - The spooler communicates with 3dmon.dll which sends commands to the 3DPrintService windows service

-- 3DPrintService.exe runs with the account credentials of NetworkService
+- The 3DPrintService.exe runs with the account credentials of NetworkService

 - The spooler, via 3dmon.dll, sends commands to 3DPrintService anytime the 3D printer is used

-- 3DPrintService processes commands and invokes APIs at runtime on partner-provided implementation DLLs
+- The 3DPrintService processes commands and invokes APIs at runtime on partner-provided implementation DLLs

-- 33DPrintService hands off the responses from partner-provided DLLss back to the spooler
+- The 3DPrintService hands off the responses from partner-provided DLLs back to the spooler

 ## Interfaces and Interactions